Bridge with cityscape

 In addition, HMRC has also started approaching crypto exchanges.
 In Autumn 2020, a popular exchange reportedly advised its users that it would be providing details to HMRC about customers who had received cash payments over £5,000 during the tax year.

 In November 2023, the international Crypto-Asset Reporting Framework was agreed between almost 50 countries including the UK.
-Cryptoasset platforms will soon be obliged to share customer information with tax authorities, which will then be exchanged between participating countries to crack down on tax non-compliance.

-Taxpayers need to take reasonable care to ensure that cryptoassets are accurately reported and taxed.
+Taxpayers need to take reasonable care to ensure that cryptoassets are accurately reported and taxed

 The UK tax system is based on taxpayers self-assessing the amount of tax owed, after which HMRC may ask questions within a strict enquiry window.
+It is likely that HMRC will be taking a keen interest in taxpayers who have reported cryptoasset income or gains on their returns.

+Taxpayers are obliged to maintain adequate records, which HMRC may request to see in order to verify the accuracy of the return.
 Adequate records may include cryptoasset holdings and exchanges used, transaction ledgers, valuations, public and private keys, and bank statements showing deposits/withdrawals in traditional currency.

 How we can help

-• review the background with you to ensure all issues are being resolved
+Review the background with you to ensure all issues are being resolved.

-• advise on the most appropriate route of disclosure, whether that is the cryptoasset disclosure facility or an alternative route
+Advise on the most appropriate route of disclosure, whether that is the cryptoasset disclosure facility or an alternative route.

-• produce a bespoke disclosure report to reduce the possibility of follow up questions
+Produce a bespoke disclosure report to reduce the possibility of follow up questions.

-• liaise with exchanges and other third parties to assist with obtaining the relevant data
+Liaise with exchanges and other third parties to assist with obtaining the relevant data.

-• calculate the tax due while considering all legitimate claims for tax relief and allowances
+Calculate the tax due while considering all legitimate claims for tax relief and allowances.

-• act as a barrier between you and HMRC so that you won’t need to speak to them directly
+Act as a barrier between you and HMRC so that you won’t need to speak to them directly.

-• advise and safeguard you if HMRC is overstepping the mark
+Advise and safeguard you if HMRC is overstepping the mark.

-• advise you on the likely penalty position and consider all mitigating factors to minimise the penalties.
+Advise you on the likely penalty position and consider all mitigating factors to minimise the penalties.

 We're here to help